The Universal Essence

 This work of historical fiction combines mystery and fantasy into one great, soulful adventure.
 At the end of the first millennium, on the eastern fringe of the western empire, in a humble blacksmith shop on the edge of a rich market town, a reluctant apprentice of an alchemist sets out on a visionary quest to solve a mystery, rescue his master and open the doorway for his return to the Universal Essence.
 In this ancient parable for modern life, the student must turn his ideas about reality upside down to receive the honor and power he desires.
 The adventure could reward him with death or immortality.

-"The Universal Essence" by Dean Lincoln Minton, hard cover book for $25.95 plus $4 shipping for the first book and $1 for each extra book on the same order.
+"The Universal Essence" by Dean Lincoln Minton, is a trade paperback book for $18 plus $4 shipping for the first book and $1 for each extra book on the same order.
 Click here to order from the author.
 You can also order from Pulpwood Press or your local book store, or online book sellers.
+Cover and interior illustrations by Cartoons by Deano.

 Excerpts from the book: